microservicekit/consul/website/source/api/acl/tokens.html.md

 - `ExpirationTime` `(time: "")`- If set this represents the point after which a token should be considered revoked and is eligible for destruction.
 The default unset value represents NO expiration.
+Added on Consul 1.5.0.

 ~> TODO: mention hard coded min/max limits
 ~> TODO: indicate this is a pointer?